debridge-finance/debridge-contracts-v1/README.md

 ## Transfers
 ### AggregatorBase
 The base contract for oracles management.
-Allows adding/removing oracles, managing the minimal required amount of confirmations and assigning oracle admins.
+Allows adding/removing oracles, managing the minimal required amount of confirmations.
 ### DeBridgeGate
 Contract for assets transfers.
 The user can transfer the asset to any of the approved chains.
 The admin manages the assets, fees and other important protocol parameters.